Fastcode/VisualMesh/README.md

 ## [Testing](readme/testing.md)
 This codebase provides a suite of testing tools in order to determine the efficacy of a trained network.
-It outputs both metrics and has a system for drawing charts from combinations of properties.
+It outputs metrics (e.g. precision and recall) and has a system for drawing charts from combinations of properties.
 More information about the testing and the graphs that it outputs can be foundat the **[Testing Page](readme/testing.md)**

 ## [Inference](readme/inference.md)
-The visual mesh codebase also provides a custom c++ inference engine that is able to be executed on a wide variety of devices.
+The visual mesh codebase also provides a custom C++ inference engine that is able to be executed on a wide variety of devices.
 The inference code is based on several different engines.
 Each of these engines has a different requirement in order to build code using it.
-For example, the OpenCL engine requires that you have an OpenCL implementation when you build and run the code.
+For example, the OpenCL engine requires that you have an OpenCL implementation and appropriate drivers installed when you build and run the code.
 If you don't have these the code will still work, however you will not have access to those engines.
 For more information see the **[Inference Page](readme/inference.md)**